-It is clear from Figure 1.4b that "APA 3" has an issue compared with the other units.
+It is clear from Figure 1.4b that "APA 3" has an issue compared to the other units.
 This confirms the abnormal electrical measurements made in Section 1.2.
-This unit was sent sent back to Cedrat, and a new one was shipped back.
-From now on, only the six remaining amplified piezoelectric actuators that behave as expected will be used.
+This unit was send sent back to Cedrat and a new one was shipped back.
+From now on, only the six APA that behave as expected will be used.